Jewish Tour Guide: William Zhitkauskas

-Though I know Vilnius well, it really took me a while to get ready to represent my city to a foreigner.
-I went on a tour with a founder of JeruLita – Yulik, this helped a lot, as I saw what should be done.
+Though I know Vilnius well, it took me a while to get ready to represent my city to a foreigner.
+I went on a tour with a founder of JeruLita – Yulik Gurvitch.
+It helped a lot, as I saw what I should learn.
 I dived into books on the history of Vilnius and Lithuania.
-It was an exciting beginning of my own journey into the Jewish-Litvak world.
-The more I read, the more fascinating the world reveals itself to be.
+It was an exciting beginning of my journey into the Jewish-Litvak world.
+The more I read, the more fascinating the globe reveals to be.

-I was a manager of a small hotel, quite happy where I was, but at the same time the offer was tempting.
-I could not understand why… Yes, here it is – I have made my first money by being а councilor of youth movement.
+I was a manager of a small hotel, quite happy where I was, but at the same time, the offer was tempting.
+I could not understand why.
+Yes, here it is – I have made my first money by being а councilor of a youth movement.
 So I wanted to try myself in a different field.

-I do not recollect much about my first tour, besides the fact that my clients were happy; they expressed it in an open, grateful way, and I felt suddenly that here I can get also positive feedbacks every day.
-So I have made a change and become a licensed guide.
+I do not recollect much about my first tour, besides the fact that my clients were happy.
+They expressed it in an open, grateful way.
+It was something I missed in my previous position.
+I have realized that I will give luxurious content tours with a personal touch and passion for what I do; I can also get positive feedback every day.
+This is true, a very strong motivation.
+So I have made a switch and become a licensed guide.

 Why I Love Guiding Tours

 I like meeting new people on our guided tours.
-Vilnius and other places with old streets, houses, history, culture and jokes are the same, but every time you meet different people and they make our work diverse and interesting.
+Vilnius and other places with old streets, houses, history, culture, and jokes are the same, but every time you meet different people and they make our work diverse and exciting.

-I like constantly learning during our excursions.
-People ask questions, and this encourages me and sometimes even forces me to learn new things all the time.
-Questions can be about absolutely unexpected fields and this broadens my horizon.
-When I was a “young guide,” I was afraid to answer that I do not know… not the best feeling… while today I am self-confident and I can tell people that I do not know the answer.
-This means that I will learn something new that day.
+When I was a “young guide,” I was afraid to answer that I do not know.
+Not the best feeling, while today I am self-confident, and I can tell people that I do not know the answer.
+It means that I will learn something new that day.

 I like being outside.
-Sixty to seventy percent of time spent on Tours and Excursions in the Baltic states are spent outside and with people who come to rest and enjoy.
-It makes the atmosphere fresh, positive and inspiring.
-We walk a lot and it keeps all us fit and healthy.
+Sixty to seventy percent of the time spent on Tours and Excursions in the Baltic states are spent out and with people who come to rest and enjoy.
+It makes the atmosphere fresh, positive, and inspiring.
+We walk a lot, and it keeps all us fit and healthy.

-I like the idea of presenting my heritage to people.
-As someone once said –“ be an ambassador of your country” and I fully agree with it.
-In my work, I present history, heritage, folklore, culture, cuisine and other things.
-It makes my work very meaningful to me and, as a consequence, to my guests.
+I like the idea of presenting history and heritage to people.
+As someone once said –“ be an ambassador of your country,” and I fully agree with it.
+In my work, I present history, heritage, folklore, culture, cuisine, and other things.
+It makes my job very meaningful to me and, as a consequence, to my guests.